Environments

 Builds and deploys

-For dev
+For the dev

 , staging

-, and sandbox
+, sandbox

-, merging to master in the vets-api
+environments, merging to master in the vets-api

-) we are using for Kubernetes-based deployment specifications, build and push a new container image to AWS Elastic Container Registry (ECR), and update the vsp-infra-application-manifests
+GitHub repository automatically kicks off a set of GitHub actions to perform code checks, build and push a new container image to AWS Elastic Container Registry (ECR), and update the vsp-infra-application-manifests

 For details on the daily production deployment, see Deployment process.
+Additionally, further details on Vets API on EKS can be found here.

 Background job processing

-in the vets-api
+file (found here) in the vets-api

 Unreleased feature testing

-Our deployment process assumes that master should always be deployable.
+Our deployment process assumes that main/master should always be deployable.
 If you need finer control over the release of your feature, you can use feature toggles.
 Powered by the flipper gem, feature toggles are used to manage and preview unreleased features.
 Feature toggles allow for toggle switching without having to redeploy.
 In any environment, teams can enable or disable a feature for:

-all users
+All users

-a percentage of all users
+A percentage of all users

-a percentage of all logged-in users
+A percentage of all logged-in users

-a list of users
+A list of users

-users defined in a method
+Users defined in a method

 For information on using feature toggles, see Feature toggles.